[?] Subscribe To This Site

 Next...

-You will discover hundreds, if not thousands of music marketing companies and services you can use for independent music marketing.
+You can find hundreds, if not thousands of marketing companies and services you can use for independent music marketing.

-You'll find music promotion sites, independent music podcasts and radio, social network sites and the host of other services you can use almost mind-blowing!
+You'll may also find the amount of music promotion sites, independent music podcasts and radio, social network sites and the host of other services you can use mind-blowing!

 You will therefore want to make the time to research and decide which companies, sites and services to include in your marketing strategy.